 Chase refer a friend is a program that allows you to earn points when other people get approved for a credit card using your personalized referral link.
 This is a fantastic way to supplement your points earnings.
 You can visit Chase’s main referral web page here.

 Tip: Don’t miss out on my #1 rated travel card.
-The Chase Sapphire Preferred is now offering a new high offer of 60,000 points (worth $750 in travel) after spending $4,000 in the first three months after account opening!
+The Chase Sapphire Preferred is now offering a new high offer of 80,000 points after spending $4,000 in the first three months after account opening!
 Check out the detailed credit card review we did!

 How does Chase refer a friend work?